mkrd/DictDataBase/README.md

 - **Tested** with 99%+ coverage.

 ### Why use DictDataBase
-- For example, have a webserver dispatch database reads and writes concurrently.
+- You have a webserver that concurrently reads and writes data from multiple processes or threads.
-- If spinning up a database server is a bit too much for your application.
+- Using database server is a bit too much for your application.
     - But you need [ACID](https://en.wikipedia.org/wiki/ACID) guarantees.
-- You have a big database but only want to access single key-value pairs repeatedly.
-DictDataBase can do this efficiently and quickly.
+- Your use case requires reading key-value pairs from very large json files repeatedly.
+(For example, DictDataBase can handle about 2000 reads per second when reading single key-value pairs from a 2.5GB json file with 20000 key-value pairs.)
+- You need to repeatedly read and write many smaller json files.
 - Your use case is suited for working with json data, or you have to work with a lot of json data.

 ### Why not DictDataBase
 - If your storage is slow.
+- Your use cases requires repeatedly modifying or writing data to a single very large json file
 - If a relational database is better suited for your use case.
 - If you need to read files that are larger than your system's RAM.